Ankur1911/GreenRoute/README.md

         python -m venv venv
         .\venv\Scripts\activate
         ```
-    -   Install the required Python packages.
-A `requirements.txt` file should be present in the `backend` folder with the following content:
+    -   Install the required Python packages using:
-        ```
-        fastapi
-        uvicorn[standard]
-        pydantic
-        python-dotenv
-        google-generativeai
-        httpx
-        ```
-        Install them using:
         ```sh
         pip install -r requirements.txt
         ```
     -   Create an environment file to store your API key.
-First, copy the example file:
-        ```sh
-        cp .env.example .env
-        ```
-    -   Now, open the newly created `.env` file and add your Google Gemini API key:
         ```
         # .env file
         GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"
         ```

 3.  **Frontend Setup**
     -   The frontend is a simple `index.html` file with vanilla JavaScript.
 It requires no special installation or build steps.